-Schochor, Federico and Staton partner Jim Cardea discusses the case of an operation that goes terribly wrong when doctors perform back surgery on a 15-year-old-girl and unintentionally lacerate her kidney, resulting in the girl’s death.
+Schochor, Staton, Goldberg and Cardea, P.A. partner Jim Cardea discusses the case of an operation that goes terribly wrong when doctors perform back surgery on a 15-year-old-girl and unintentionally lacerate her kidney, resulting in the girl’s death.
 Another breach in technique results in the untimely death of an innocent patient.
 Click to hear details of the case.

-Let the Attorneys and Medical Investigators at Schochor, Federico and Staton Help You
+Let the Attorneys and Medical Investigators at Schochor, Staton, Goldberg and Cardea, P.A.
+Help You

-Schochor, Federico and Staton specifically focuses our wrongful death practice on claims involving medical malpractice.
+Schochor, Staton, Goldberg and Cardea, P.A. specifically focuses our wrongful death practice on claims involving medical malpractice.
 While the pain of losing a loved one due to someone else’s misconduct cannot be undone, we can help your family receive closure by holding negligent parties responsible for their actions.
 Since our founding in 1984, our attorneys have developed a tried-and-true system of helping clients pursue full and fair compensation.
-Over the course of our 37+ year history, we have recovered more than $1 billion in settlements and verdicts.
+Over the course of our 38+ year history, we have recovered more than $1 billion in settlements and verdicts.

-At Schochor, Federico and Staton, we understand the devastation you feel over the wrongful death of a loved one.
+At Schochor, Staton, Goldberg and Cardea, P.A., we understand the devastation you feel over the wrongful death of a loved one.
 While each Washington DC and Baltimore medical malpractice lawyer at our firm does everything possible to ensure you receive compensation for the negligence of healthcare providers, we understand that families need to learn more about wrongful death and grieve on their own.
 We hope you find the resources below useful.

-Schochor, Federico and Staton is your source for knowledgeable answers to questions about wrongful death lawsuits.
+Schochor, Staton, Goldberg and Cardea, P.A. is your source for knowledgeable answers to questions about wrongful death lawsuits.
 While our attorneys are easily accessible should you wish to speak to someone in person or over the phone, we have compiled answers to some of the questions we frequently receive below.